VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 define how many seats are available for these events.

-The system manages the sale of seats to ensure that the conference and sub-events are not over subscribed.
+The system manages the sale of seats to ensure that the conference and sub-events are not oversubscribed.
 This part of the system will also operate wait-lists so that if other attendees cancel, then their seats can be re-allocated.